OUTDOOR LEADERSHIP CERTIFICATION

 - Intro to Sea Kayaking Mission Bay

-- Sea kayak skill Development La Jolla Cove
+- Sea kayak Skill Development La Jolla Shores

 - Kayak Roll Clinic